Information and Health and Safety Guidelines for Stallholders

 Stall Site Allocation

-In order to obtain a site we require you provide a fully completed registration form.
-It is important you itemize all products you intend selling on the day - if you sell items on the day that have not been listed there is the possibility we will ask you to remove these.
-We provide sites based on availability and with consideration that the aim of the festival is to provide a fun filled family day for our community.
-We are unable to accept any registrations on the day and in order for us to plan the site layout would appreciate if you can return your registration as soon as possible.
-Please note that any payments received via post will be banked on receipt however this does not mean a guaranteed site.
-We will forward confirmation of your stall site and maps on or before Friday the 26th August 2022.
-If we have been unable to provide you with a site you will receive advice of this and a refund on the same date or prior.
+In order to obtain a site, we require a completed registration form along with payment.
+It is important you itemise all products you intend selling.
+If you sell items that have not been listed, there is the possibility we will ask you to remove these.
+We provide sites based on availability and with consideration that the aim of the festival is to provide a fun-filled family day for our community.
+In order for us to plan the site layout, we would appreciate if you could return your registration form and make payment as soon as possible.
+Please note that payment does not guarantee a site.
+We will forward confirmation of your stall site and maps on or before Friday 21st August 2026.
+If we have been unable to provide you with a site you will receive advice of this and a full refund on the same date or prior.
 Confirmations are sent by post in order that you have printed copies of your map and site number to bring with you on the day.

 Stall Site Information

 In order for you to locate your site easily on the day and be able to provide official confirmation of your allocation to officials, please bring all paperwork provided with your confirmation to the festival.
-Please note that we do not permit the on selling of sites and will not allow access to any persons without the correct paperwork.
+Please note that we do not permit the on-selling of sites and will not allow access to anyone without the correct paperwork.
 The sites are 3m x 3m and it is important you utilise your own space without encroaching on adjacent stall sites.
+There is ½ metre space in between sites so pedestrians can access shops.
 You are required to provide your own gazebos and all equipment you will require for your stalls.
-It is extremely important access to retailers premises are kept clear and any obstruction to a retailers premise will be removed.
+It is extremely important that access to buildings are kept clear and there is no obstruction to pedestrians.

 Stall Layout